-In the coming weeks, months, and years, Storemaven, now an official part of the Zynga/T2 family, will decode everything it takes to create and scale great mobile games, based on the expertise of some of the brightest minds in mobile gaming.
+In the coming weeks, months, and years, Storemaven, now an official part of the Zynga/T2 family, will decode everything it takes to create and scale great mobile games, mobile game marketing and everything in between, based on the expertise of some of the brightest minds in mobile gaming.

 This is going to be the only source in the world that is actually based on content from the people in the business of mobile games.

 But first things first, you can already set the cornerstones of every successful work that was done behind a hit mobile game.
-Bear with me on this short but important piece, meant to remind you that developing a successful mobile game requires three things.
+Bear with me on this short but important piece, meant to remind you that developing a successful mobile game requires three key elements.

 The business of mobile games has changed dramatically in the past couple of years.